atmb4u/butler/README.md

 Butler is the missing library that adds _additional_ and _necessary_ features to Python ```dict``` as well as ```list```.
 It helps you traversing nested lists/dicts better.
 Butler tries to be closely resemble the cpython dictionary functions, but has got a ton of helper functions

-__Butler is NOT python dict 2.0__.
+NB: __Butler is NOT python dict 2.0__.
 It is a helper library that provides a clean API for traversing nested lists and dicts.

 __Butler suppresses errors and exceptions.__ Its good as well as bad depends on what you expect from it.
 Also on the kind of data you are working with.
 If its a huge document(eg., __JSON__ ) with nullable fields and a lot of multi-level lists, ```Butler``` is designed for you.